ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-deploy.md

 [Login](https://{DomainName}/docs/cli?topic=cli-getting-started) with IBM Cloud CLI with username and password, or use the API key.
 Select your target region and your preferred resource group.

-When advised to use Web browser, use the Jump machine provisioned in the [{{site.data.keyword.vpc_short}} provisioning tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vpc#vpc-bm-vmware-vpc).
-This Jump machine has network access to the hosts, the private DNS service and vCenter IP to be provisioned.
+When advised to use Web browser, use the jump machine provisioned in the [{{site.data.keyword.vpc_short}} provisioning tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vpc#vpc-bm-vmware-vpc).
+This jump machine has network access to the hosts, the private DNS service and vCenter IP to be provisioned.
 Use url with FQDN, e.g. `https://vcenter.vmware.ibmcloud.local` as used in this example.
 {: note}